zedlopez/ifm/The Recipe Book.md

 ## Flashbacks

 ^^{story structure: cut scenes}^^{story structure: flashbacks}^^{Basic Screen Effects+ext+} ^^{extensions: specific extensions: Basic Screen Effects}
 The viewpoint character may often need to remember events long past.
 The easiest way to do this is with a cut-scene, in which at some relevant point we pause the story and print a long passage of text describing the memory.
-Because large amounts of text can be hard for the player to take in, we may want to include some pauses in the presentation of this material; this facility is provided by the Basic Screen Effects extension by ^{@Emily Short}, and might work something like this:
+Because large amounts of text can be hard for the player to take in, we may want to include some pauses in the presentation of this material; this facility is provided by the `Basic Screen Effects by Emily Short` extension, and might work something like this:

 	Include Basic Screen Effects by Emily Short.